 Who can become a mentor?

-- Mentors must have at least 2 semesters of experience attending the UConn-Storrs campus by the beginning of their first semester in F.A.M.I.L.E.E.
+- Mentors must have at least 2 semesters of experience attending the UConn-Storrs campus by the beginning of their first semester in FAMILEE or approval from the Director of the Rainbow Center.

-- Mentors should be strong leaders and ready to actively engage in the Rainbow Center Community with their mentee.
-Mentors are required to attend all programs unless there is an academic conflict.
+- Mentors should be strong leaders and ready to actively engage in the Rainbow Center community with their mentee.
+Mentors are required to attend all programs designed by the FAMILEE Coordinators unless there is an academic conflict.

 - A minimum GPA of 2.75 is strongly recommended.